egonelbre/egonelbre.com/content/about.md

 In Raintree Estonia I helped maintain an electronic medical records software which was started in 1983.
 During my time there I handled quite a different set of responsibilities.
 Few of the more interesting projects were:

-* adopting terminal-server architecture for web,
+* adopting terminal-server architecture for web, which contained collaborative editing in an enterprise system,
 * designing high-performance and low-memory reporting engine,
 * building a [knowledge base](https://github.com/raintreeinc/knowledgebase/) for easier information navigation,
 * building tooling for automated UI testing, and